apsking/InterviewPrepAlexaSkill/README.md

 If your question is approved, your name will be added to the Contributions section, below (Unless, of course, you would rather be anonymous!).

 ## Future Ideas
-* Repeat question when users asks
 * Improve cards to contain links to question source
+* Include Brain teasers
+* Include interview tips
 * Offer suggested responses to questions
+* Repeat question when users asks

 ## Contributions
 *Currently, no external contributions have been made.*